Xilinx/Xilinx_Kria_KV260_Workshop/Part 2: Running through AA1.md

 # Part 2: Running through AA1

-After the boot, you will observe the green heart LED flashing along the SOM fan at LED,
+After the boot, you will observe the green heart LED flashing along the SOM fan at LED, labeled DS35.

 In Tera Term, you will see a Linux window boot open, and you can log in via username is *root*, and the password is *root*.